jasonseminara/react_to-do/lessons/01-Node_API/01-basic-API.md

-#Exercise 1.
+# Exercise 1.
 Build a Basic Node.js / Express.js Server with Multiple Routes.

 Hint: In this directory, touch a file called `server.js`, and `npm i`.

-##Your server should fulfill the following criteria:
+## Your server should fulfill the following criteria:
-1. **ALL** JavaScript files **must** `'use strict'` mode
 1. Use the following packages:
     1. `morgan` for debugging ('dev' mode is sufficient)
     1. `path` for convenience later.
-1. Your server's port number should NOT be fixed; a user should be able to set the port number when they start up the server, or the environment will provide this for them (_we should default to 3009 if nothing is provided_).
+1. Your server's port number should NOT be fixed; a user should be able to set the port number when they start up the server, or the environment will provide this for them (_we should default to 3000 if nothing is provided_).
 1. Your server should `console.log` some diagnostic information when it's started.
 1. It should support the following routes:
     1. `/`: to show a homepage.